CoreyShupe/Basic/cpp/README.md

 # C++ Projects
-C++ is a general purpose language, generally written using OOP concepts however also inherits a functional flow as well.
+C++ is a general purpose language, generally written using OOP concepts, however, also inherits a functional flow.
 This language can be used for many purposes: memory manipulation; simple execution programs; large games; and anything in between.
 <br />
 It can be used in any operating system provided you have the correct libraries to support it.